CodeMaster7000/Space-Invaders/README.md

 # Space-Invaders
-This is a Space Invaders Game.
-Hope you enjoy!
+This is a thrilling Space Invaders Game in JavaScript, CSS and HTML.
+I hope you enjoy playing it!